aws/aws-cdk-rfcs/text/0502_aws-vpclattice.md

 The enums in this construct are intended to provide a way to reduce deployment time errors.
 Many of the L1 constructs will accept `string` however there are only certain valid options.

-### AuthType

-Lattice Services can use IAM for Authentication or NONE.

 ### FixedResponse